The Daisie Rich Trust is registered in England and Wales with the Charity Commission – Registered No. 236706

 On returning to the Island in the late 1970’s he founded and ran his own Information Technology Business, retiring in 2001.
 With a history of working for the community in school governorships, as chairman of the Isle of Wight Health Authority and various directorships in local companies, he is currently the Chairman of the Daisie Rich Trust.

 Maurice Flux comes from a longstanding Isle of Wight farming family with a history dating back to 1747.
 He was educated at Ryde School, where many years later he became a governor, holding positions of Vice Chairman and Chairman of Finance.
 Upon leaving school he joined the family farming business, which he took over following the death of his father.
 He was Chairman of the IW National Farmers Union in the early 90’s and a Godshill Parish Councillor for 10 Years.
-For the past 20 years Maurice has been Chairman of a nursing home company, on the Isle of Wight, employing 235 staff and caring for 135 patients.
+For the past 20 years Maurice has also been Chairman of an Island nursing home group.
 He became a Trustee of the Daisie Rich Trust in 2007.

 Claire Locke is a former High Sheriff of the Isle of Wight.
 Her background is in business and enterprise, although she now devotes her time to various charities and community matters.
 She has a particular interest in youth opportunities and is now Vice Chair of the Prince’s Trust Enterprise Fellowship.
 She has been a Trustee of the Daisie Rich Trust since June 2015.